Scottish religion in the nineteenth century: Disruptions

 Industrialisation, urbanisation and the Disruption of 1843 all undermined the tradition of parish schools.
 Attempts to supplement the parish system included Sunday schools.
 Originally begun in the 1780s by town councils, they were adopted by all religious denominations in the nineteenth century.
 By the 1830s and 1840s these had widened to include mission schools, ragged schools, Bible societies and improvement classes, open to members of all forms of Protestantism and particularly aimed at the growing urban working classes.
 By 1890 the Baptists had more Sunday schools than churches and were teaching over 10,000 children.
 The number would double by 1914.
 The problem of a rapidly growing industrial workforce meant that the Old Poor Law, based on parish relief administered by the church, had broken down in the major urban centres.
-Thomas Chambers, who advocated self-help as a solution, lobbied forcibly for the exclusion of the able bodied from relief and that payment remained voluntary, but in periods of economic downturn genuine suffering was widespread.
+Thomas Chalmers, who advocated self-help as a solution, lobbied forcibly for the exclusion of the able bodied from relief and that payment remained voluntary, but in periods of economic downturn genuine suffering was widespread.
 After the Disruption in 1845 the control of relief was removed from the church and given to parochial boards, but the level of relief remained inadequate for the scale of the problem.

 The beginnings of the temperance movement can be traced to 1828–29 in Maryhill and Greenock, when it was imported from America.
 By 1850 it had become a central theme in the missionary campaign to the working classes.
 A new wave of temperance societies included the United Order of Female Rechabites and the Independent Order of Good Templars, which arrived from the US in 1869 and within seven years had 1100 branches in Scotland.
 The Salvation Army also placed an emphasis on sobriety.
 The Catholic Church had its own temperance movement, founding Catholic Total Abstinence Society in 1839.
 They made common cause with the Protestant societies, holding joint processions.
 Other religious based organisations that expanded in this period included the Orange Order, which had 15,000 members in Glasgow by the 1890s.
 Freemasonry also made advances in the late nineteenth century, particularly among skilled artisans.